fiso64/slsk-batchdl/README.md

 # input                         conditions                    pref. conditions
 artist=Artist,album=Album       format=mp3;br>128             "br >= 320"
 ```
-The inputs can be any of the above input types.
+The input can be any of the above input types.
 The conditions are added on top of the
 configured conditions and can be omitted.
 For album downloads, the above example can be written briefly as `a:"Artist - Album"` (note
 that `a:` must appear outside the quotes).